ovenystas/py-apx/doc/reference.rst

          node.append(autosar_port)

-.. py:method :: Node.write(file):
+.. py:method :: Node.save_apx(self, output_dir='.', output_file = None, normalized=False):

-Writes the APX node as APX Text into the file object.
-The file object must be an open file with write permission.
-Normal user's should use the write method in the Context object instead of using this method.
+Saves the APX node as an .apx file.
+Normally the file name matches the name of the node but it can be user-overriden using argumens.

+**Optional Arguments:**

+* output_dir: The directory where to output the file
+* output_file: The name of the file to save into (Defaults to self.name+'.apx')
+* normalized: Saves the APX file in normalized format.

 .. py:method :: Node.mirror(name=None):